When we’re asking what’s the best way to grow your church membership, we’re clearly talking about numbers.

 We who are leaders in the church must challenge our church members.

-5 Ways to Make It Easier for Your Church Members to Invite Friends and Family
+5 Ways To Make It Easier For Your Church Members To Invite Friends & Family

-1) Lead by example – Use any opportunity to tell your members about your conversations with people during the week, illustrate your sermons with stories of how you are inviting people to church.
+Use any opportunity to tell your members about your conversations with people during the week and illustrate your sermons with stories of how you are inviting people to church.

 - How to Share the Gospel With Someone